60 UX Cards to Discover Cognitive Biases

 - Raise awareness about biases within your teams / students.
 Follow our workshop instructions or build your own brainstorming session to help your team members understand the different types of biases that can affect their work.

-- Use the cards as a pocket-sized mini library of biases.
+- Use the cards as a pocket-sized mini library of biases to help with user interviews.
 Keep the cards on your desk or in your notebook so that you can easily refer to them when you are working on projects or making decisions.
 For example, you can use the cards to double-check your own biases or to help your colleagues identify their biases.

 - Use the cards as a visual teaching tool.
 The cards can be a helpful way to teach others about biases.
 You can use them to create presentations, workshops, or training materials.